 Some people will not pay down their debt but rather make RRSP contributions and invest in stocks.
 Obviously by doing so one is taking more risk.
 To me, the decision is really a personal risk preference.
 But as I am rather risk averse, my preference is to pay down debt.
 However, if the market has a substantial correction, then I might consider borrowing to invest.

 Inevitably something will happen like the car dies or unanticipated expenses come up.
 Even your monthly expenses can be a bit lumpy where in one month you have some big outflows.
 For these type of needs, it is good to have an Emergency Fund to draw on.
 For the size of the fund, a rule of thumb is three to six months of living needs.

 For me personally, I hate sitting with too much cash not earning anything.
 So I keep minimal cash balances but have an unused line of credit available.

 An even more effective solution which I’ll be moving to is a special type of credit facility with Manulife.
 It is like a secured line of credit where you can lock-in portions (like a traditional fixed term mortgage) of your debt.
 You then direct all your income to be deposited to the account.
 As a result, you don’t have sizeable monthly cash balances.
 Instead all your cash is used to keep your debt down.
 Through time, the interest saved adds up to a lot of money.
 (If this solution interests you, let us know as we can give you more info and set you up on it should it make good sense for you).

 The Next Step

 There’s a lot more that one can say about cash management – like if you have a company, but this gives you some ideas.
-If you and your spouse would like to sit down, I’d be glad to see if there are some things I can suggest to make your family finances less stressful.
-For clients of mine, financial planning is included as part of the service.
+If you and your spouse would like to sit down, we would be glad to see if there are some things we can suggest to make your family finances less stressful.
+For clients, financial planning is included as part of the service.